HQSquantumsimulations/qoqo_examples/documentation/src/high-level/classical.md

 # ClassicalRegister Measurement

+A `ClassicalRegister` measurement returns the unprocessed register readouts of `Circuits`.
-`ClassicalRegister` measurement can be used in a QuantumProgram to return unprocessed measurements.
-There are many use cases where end users want to receive the full measurement output without post-processing.
-For example when working with external tools that expect full measurement records or when implementing custom post-processing.
-For these use cases the `ClassicalRegister` measurement can be used to create three dictionaries: one for registers with bit values, one for registers with float values and one for registers with complex values.
-Compared to other measurement types in qoqo/roqoqo this measurement does _not_ need a separate `measurement_input` since no post-processing takes place.
+A `ClassicalRegister` measurement can be used when end users want to perform their own post-processing.
+For example when working with external tools that expect full measurement records.

+The registers are returned  as a tuple of three dictionaries/HashMaps:

+* The collection of bit registers
+* The collection of float registers
+* The collection of complex registers

+A `ClassicalRegister` measurement does _not_ need a separate `measurement_input` since no post-processing takes place.

-To distinguish between a command returning expectation values and a program returning register the command `run_registers()` is used in the fulllowing example.
+To distinguish between a method returning expectation values and a method  returning registers the method `run_registers()` is used when executing a `ClassicalRegister` measurement.

+An example for running a `ClassicalRegister` measurement:

 ```python
 from qoqo import Circuit